Facundo-Chiappero/react-router-clone/README.md

 ## ENGLISH:

-You can access the website from the following link on your PC or mobile device: [https://react-router-clone.netlify.app/](#)
+You can access the website from the following link on your PC or mobile device: [React Router Clone](https://react-router-clone.netlify.app/){:target="_blank"}

 # React Router Clone with React